Saunders Island (Greenland): Geography

 The island lies off the southern shore of the mouth of Wolstenholme Fjord, north of Wolstenholme Island.
 Geologically it is composed of stratified rock.
-It is the largest island in the bay, flat-topped and with steep sides, with a landspit in the northeast.
+It is the largest island at the mouth of the fjord, flat-topped and with steep sides, with a landspit in the northeast.
 Its highest point is 391 m.
-The channel to the south, between Saunders Island and the mainland is known as Bylot Sound.
+The strait between the islands and the mainland is Bylot Sound.